 Commitment to Equity and Equal Opportunity

 BikeWalkKC is committed to support diversity and equal opportunity in its services, administration, and employment, as well as research and activities.
-We strive to foster a working environment that values contributions from team members regardless of race, color, creed, gender, religion, culture, sexual orientation, sexual identity, mental disabilities, physical disabilities, or veteran status.
+We strive to foster a working environment that values contributions from team members regardless of race, color, creed, gender, religion, culture, sexual orientation, gender identity, mental disabilities, physical disabilities, or veteran status.
 We work with a wide range of external partners and stakeholders, and we seek candidates that are committed to their own cultural competency.
 Women, people of color, people with disabilities, and members of the LGBT community are encouraged to apply.